 Optionally, you can apply a label to the filesystem, it is used by the OS during automount target

 # e2label /dev/sdX1 My_Linux_USB_Drive Warning: label too long, truncating.
 When label is too long it truncates.

 Please provide your feedback regarding the article.
 Previous comments are removed which were mostly appreciating remarks (Thanks to Bill Biffle, Robert Liimatainen, bemma, gusbus, roj, dvt, ponmudi, Leon, cory pollard, RezaKnot, Steve, vtwire and many people around the world).
 We are more interested in critical cases where instructions do not work as said.

 Q1: Roj: my fdisk output is saying my disk is gpt.
 Why is my dd command failing?

-@roj, you are applying dd command on a disk with GPT partition.
-That is wrong.
-Follow other ways mentioned in the article for example using
+Answer: @Roj, you should not apply dd command on a disk with GPT partition.
+Please follow other ways mentioned in the article for example using

 parted to remove partitions.

-fdisk is being deprecated and is not well supported on GPT disk.
+fdisk is being deprecated and is not well supported on GPT disks.